-- Frequency: Select the frequency band that the professional settings will be applied to. - Enable Radio: Select Yes to enable wireless networking.
-Select No to disable wireless networking. - Date to Enable Radio (weekdays): You can specify which days of the week wireless networking is enabled. - Time of Day to Enable Radio: You can specify a time range when wireless networking is enabled during the week.
+- Band: Select the frequency band that the professional settings will be applied to. - Enable Radio: Select Yes to enable wireless networking.
+Select No to disable wireless networking. - Time setting: You can specify which days of the week wireless networking is enabled. - You can specify a time range when wireless networking is enabled during the week.

-- Date to Enable Radio (weekend): You can specify which days of the weekend wireless networking is enabled. - Time of Day to Enable Radio: You can specify a time range when wireless networking is enabled during the weekend. - Set AP isolated: The Set AP isolated item prevents wireless devices on your network from communicating with each other.
+You can specify which days of the weekend wireless networking is enabled.

+You can specify a time range when wireless networking is enabled during the weekend.

+- Set AP isolated: The Set AP isolated item prevents wireless devices on your network from communicating with each other.
 This feature is useful if many guests frequently join or leave your network.
 Select Yes to enable this feature or select No to disable. - Multicast rate (Mbps): Select the multicast transmission rate or click Disable to switch off simultaneous single transmission. - Preamble Type: Preamble Type defines the length of time that the router spent for CRC (Cyclic Redundancy Check).
 CRC is a method of detecting errors during data transmission.
 Select Short for a busy wireless network with high network traffic.
 Select Long if your wireless network is composed of older or legacy wireless devices. - RTS Threshold: Select a lower value for RTS (Request to Send) Threshold to improve wireless communication in a busy or noisy wireless network with high network traffic and numerous wireless devices. - DTIM Interval: DTIM (Delivery Traffic Indication Message) Interval or Data Beacon Rate is the time interval before a signal is sent to a wireless device in sleep mode indicating that a data packet is awaiting delivery.
 The default value is three milliseconds. - Beacon Interval: Beacon Interval is the time between one DTIM and the next.
 The default value is 100 milliseconds.
 Lower the Beacon Interval value for an unstable wireless connection or for roaming devices. - Enable TX Bursting: Enable TX Bursting improves transmission speed between the wireless router and 802.11g devices.